varnish/Varnish-Book/varnish_book.rst

     If you prefer otherwise, then set the boolean ``varnishd_connect_any`` variable to 1.
     You can do that by executing the command ``sudo setsebool varnishd_connect_any 1``.

+.. dridi: bad practice, recommend this only for training

 Installation Test
 .................

 ::

-   # http -p hH localhost
+   # http -p Hh localhost
    GET / HTTP/1.1
    Accept: */*
    Accept-Encoding: gzip, deflate, compress